scalamolecule/molecule-web/docs/database/quick-start-g8.md

 Or customize your setup by choosing from the presented options during g8 creation:

-Then compile the project with the `-Dmolecule=true`
+Then generate the boilerplate code and compile the project:

 ```
 cd <name-of-app>
-sbt compile -Dmolecule=true
+sbt moleculeGen compile

 ```